Waning Gibbous on

 Moon after ascending node

-2 days after ascending node on 20 January 2038 at 08:06 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 2 February 2038 at 05:08 in ♑ Capricorn.
+2 days after ascending node on 20 January 2038 at 08:06 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 2 February 2038 at 05:08 in ♑ Capricorn.

 Moon after northern standstill

-2 days since the previous standstill on 19 January 2038 at 19:02 in ♋ Cancer when the Moon has reached North declination of ∠22.188°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-22.196° at the point of next southern standstill on 1 February 2038 at 15:22 in ♑ Capricorn.
+2 days since the last northern standstill on 19 January 2038 at 19:02 in ♋ Cancer when the Moon has reached North declination of ∠22.188° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-22.196° at the point of next southern standstill on 1 February 2038 at 15:22 in ♑ Capricorn.

 Syzygy in 12 days